Q-FRC/Dashboard/README.md

 Using the system ntcore with the bundled protobuf is unnecessary and will break things.
 If you have ntcore installed to the system, protobuf will also be installed.

+Because Windows sucks with system libraries you'll have to enable them anyways.
+I think with Qt Creator you have to explicitly set them.

 ### Ubuntu
 ```bash
 sudo apt install qt6-base-dev build-essential qt6-multimedia-dev ninja-build